mifth/Dialogue-Creator/README.md

 [Documentation](https://github.com/mifth/Dialogue-Creator/wiki)
 [Discord Server](https://discord.com/invite/MrK5aw7k7S)

-The main idea of the Dialogue Creator is JSON is everything!
+The main idea of the Dialogue Creator is JSON is everywhere!

 Features:
 - Lots of nodes which allow to create complex dialogues.